Go Back

 To Make the Marinade:

-• Place the pineapple juice, brown sugar, soy sauce, ketchup, garlic powder, and ginger into a large measuring cup or bowl.
-Whisk to combine.
+• In a large measuring cup or bowl, whisk together the pineapple juice, brown sugar, soy sauce, ketchup, garlic powder, and ginger until well combined.

 1 ½ cups pineapple juice, ¾ cup light brown sugar, ¾ cup soy sauce, 3 tablespoons ketchup, 1 teaspoon garlic powder, ½ teaspoon ground ginger